 Although Arizona state law permits the use of medical marijuana (i.e., use by persons possessing lawfully issued medical marijuana cards) and recreational use of marijuana (over 21), federal laws prohibit marijuana use, possession, and/or cultivation at educational institutions and on the premises of other recipients of federal funds.
-The use, possession, or cultivation of marijuana for recreational or medical purposes is therefore not allowed in any Arizona Christian University housing or any other Arizona Christian University related event or activity on or off campus.
+The use, possession, or cultivation of marijuana for recreational or medical purposes is therefore not allowed in any Arizona Christian University housing or any other Arizona Christian University property; nor is it allowed at any University related event or activity on or off campus.
 Sanctions for violations related to marijuana will be consistent with all other illegal drugs and substances.